How Epidemic Psychology Works on Twitter: Evolution of responses to the COVID-19 pandemic in the U.S: Results

-In the suspended reality phase, the discussion was characterized by outrage against three main categories: foreigners (r.
+In the anger phase, the discussion was characterized by outrage against three main categories: foreigners---especially Chinese individuals, as Supplementary Materials detail---(r.
 4), political opponents (r.
 5), and people who adopted different behavioral responses to the outbreak (r.
 6).
 This level of conflict corroborates Strong's postulate of the \emph{``war against each other''}.
 Science and religion were two prominent topics of discussion.
 A lively debate raged around the validity of scientists' recommendations (r.
 7).
 Some social groups put their hopes on God rather than on science (r.
 8).
 Mentions of people self-isolating at home became very frequent, and highlighted the contrast between judicious individuals and careless crowds (r.
 9).

 Finally, during the acceptance phase, the outburst of anger gave in to the sorrow caused by the mourning of thousands of people (r.
 10).
-By accepting the real threat of the virus, people were more open to find collective solutions to the problem and overcome fear with hope (r.
+By accepting the real threat of the virus, our Twitter users were more open to find collective solutions to the problem and overcome fear with hope (r.
 11).
-Although the positive attitude towards the authorities seemed prevalent, some people expressed disappointment against the restrictions imposed (r.
+Although the positive attitude towards the authorities seemed prevalent, some users expressed disappointment against the restrictions imposed (r.
 12).
 Those who were isolated at home started imagining a life beyond the isolation, especially in relation to reopening businesses (r.
 13).

 { \arraystretch{1.5}

 }